How to Book a

-2. Bookings have to be made in writing and received at the Bridge at least 24 hours in advance of a lift, by email to BridgeLifts@towerbridge.org.uk, fax on +44 (0) 20 7940 8396 or by letter to the following address:
+2. Requests for a bridge lift(s) should be made in writing by email to BridgeLifts@towerbridge.org.uk and received at the Bridge at least 24 hours in advance of a lift

 4. When a booking is made, Tower Bridge will issue confirmation in the form of a numbered Bridge Lift order, and add the lift to the Bridge Lift schedule.

-5. Tower Bridge provides a 24 hour Bridge Lift information telephone line on +44 (0) 20 7940 3984.
-Visit the Bridge Lifts Times page to view the very latest information on booked Bridge Lifts.
+5. Visit the Bridge Lifts Times page to view the very latest information on booked Bridge Lifts.
 Any changes to information made within 24 hours of a lift, for example time changes or emergency situations, require the Bridge staff to inform the Emergency Services before any changes can be agreed.

 6. Bridge Operation: (i) 30 minutes before the booked Bridge Lift time, the bridge and control room will be staffed and a listening watch set on VHF channel 14. (ii) Tower Bridge will call the vessel expected as soon as they are staffed and no later than 30 minutes before arrival.
 The ship is to call Tower Bridge at the same time to confirm ETA. (iii) Vessels are to keep Tower Bridge advised of their progress and advise whether or not the vessel will be swung before approaching the Bridge.
 Tower Bridge will keep vessels advised of any machinery problems, when the traffic is being stopped and the Bridge is lifting.
 N.B.
 It is very important that vessels arrive at the pre-booked time of a Bridge Lift.
 Ships can expect no more than five minutes leeway on booked time during road traffic busy times.
 During late night/early morning lifts more leeway on arrival/departure time may be available but ships should be aware that staff are only called in for the booked times and that any changes to times require Emergency Services to be advised as a matter of urgency.
 Note that the staff are likely to have closed down 15 minutes after the last scheduled lift.